Religious studies: History of religion

 The history of religions is not concerned with theological claims apart from their historical significance.
 Some topics of this discipline are the historicity of religious figures, events, and the evolution of doctrinal matters.

+Interreligious studies

+Interreligious studies is an emerging academic field that is focused on interactions among religious groups, including but not limited to interfaith dialogue.
+Journals and interdisiplinary organizing efforts grew especially in the 2010s.
+A pivotal anthology for the field is Interreligious/interfaith studies: Defining a new field by Eboo Patel, Jennifer Howe Peace, and Noah Silverman.

 Literary approaches

 There are many approaches to the study of sacred texts.
 One of these approaches is to interpret the text as a literary object.
 Metaphor, thematic elements, and the nature and motivations of the characters are of interest in this approach.
 An example of this approach is God: A Biography, by Jack Miles.

 Neurological approaches

-The temporal lobe has been of interest which has been termed the "God center" of the brain.
+The temporal lobe has been of interest and has even been termed the "God center" of the brain.
 (Ramachandran, ch.
 9) Neurological findings in regard to religious experience is not a widely accepted discipline within religious studies.
 Scientific investigators have used a SPECTscanner to analyze the brain activity of both Christian contemplatives and Buddhist meditators, finding them to be quite similar.